cartwatson/calcite/README.md

 ## Naming

-Calcite has a PH of 9.91 making it naturally pretty _basic_, also it's a great [minecraft block](https://minecraft.wiki/w/Calcite)
+Calcite has a PH of 9.91 making it naturally pretty _basic_, also it's a great looking [minecraft block](https://minecraft.wiki/w/Calcite)